rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 As we have seen, the problem is in going with this generalization too far.

 _async_ package uses `<|>` to return result form the computation that finishes first.
 This seems a good use to me.

+Several types like `ExceptT`, `Validation` (see [hackage section](#relevant-work-on-hackage) below) allow to use arbitrary monoid error types.  `mempty` may not have much sense as an error, but this offers interesting options for accumulating errors.
+Using it with `Data.Monoid.Max` could be very useful.

 **Not so good:**
 An interesting case is the `STM` monad. `a <|> b` is used to chain computations that may want to `retry`.
 I imagine, composing `STM` computations this way is rare.
 If you wanted to communicate why `a` has decided to retry, how would you do that?
 I consider `STM` use of alternatives problematic.